sahilsoni960/Fullstack-Development/SmartPersonalKB-GenAI/README.md

 # Smart Personal Knowledge Base with Generative AI

 ## Project Overview
 A modern Spring Boot application that allows users to store, organize, and search personal notes, code snippets, and documents.
-The system integrates with a local LLM (Ollama) to provide generative Q&A and summarization features based on the stored content.
+The system integrates with the Google Gemini LLM API to provide generative Q&A and summarization features based on the stored content.

 ## Goals
 - Maximize use of Spring Boot concepts for hands-on learning.
-- Integrate Generative AI (Ollama LLM) for Q&A and summarization.
+- Integrate Generative AI (Gemini LLM API) for Q&A and summarization.
-- Keep resource usage minimal (runs on local machine, no paid tokens or cloud auth).
+- Keep resource usage minimal (runs on local machine, no paid tokens or cloud auth beyond a free Gemini API key).
 - Modular, extensible, and production-ready codebase.

 ## Key Features